 - Determine the best possible film type, gauge, wrap pattern and tightness level

 - Roll the selected concept out through all 21 plants

 After completing visits to all 21 plants documenting the current material and process, we brainstormed and completed testing on 60+ variables determining the best possible film type, gauge, wrap pattern and tightness.
 These 60+ variables were narrowed down to 3 solutions that balanced packaging performance and packaging cost.

 In parallel to standardizing the stretch film material and process, we also included two other packaging components in our study.
 These two components were corrugated and hexacomb.
 Optimizing these three packaging materials will reduce our customer’s packaging costs by $1.2 million dollars annually.
 Not only is this a great cost reduction, we were able to increase the stretch film containment by up to 55%!
 This is a great example of a project that not only decreases packaging costs but also increases packaging performance!
 Reducing packaging costs does NOT have to mean sacrificing packaging quality or performance!

 Interested in finding out if BoldtSmith Packaging could reduce your packaging and freight costs?
 Our typical process would be to travel to your location to see how the product is being packed, stored, handled, etc. During this time of travel restrictions, we are now encouraging customers to send product to our warehouse located in Waukesha, Wisconsin.
 From there, our team of packaging engineer’s will be able to complete new packaging designs, sample and transit test!

-Reach out to BoldtSmith Packaging and learn how we can locate and implement packaging cost savings!
+Reach out to BoldtSmith Packaging to learn how we can locate and implement packaging cost savings!
 We look forward to hearing from you.